 - Wait for it to expire: Copyright strikes expire after 90 days.
 If it's your first strike, you'll need to complete Copyright School.

-- Get a retraction: You can contact the person who claimed your video and ask them to retract their claim of copyright infringement.
+- Get a retraction: You can get in touch with the person who claimed your video and ask them to retract their claim of copyright infringement.

 - Submit a counter notification: If you think your video was removed by mistake, or qualifies as fair use, you can submit a counter notification.

 Check out the following video from the YouTube Creators channel to learn the basics of copyright strikes.